-The Conceptual Framework for the University of Arkansas Educator Preparation Provider (EPP) is derived from the mission of the University and College of Education and Health Professions (COEHP) and from professional literature and represents the views of numerous constituencies, including EPP faculty, public school teachers, administrators, and candidates.
+The Conceptual Framework for the University of Arkansas Educator Preparation Provider (EPP) is derived from the missions of the University and College of Education and Health Professions (COEHP) and from professional literature and represents the views of numerous constituencies, including EPP faculty, public school teachers, administrators, and candidates.
 The Conceptual Framework serves to establish a "shared vision for ... efforts in preparing educators to work effectively in P-12 schools."
 In so doing, it provides guidance regarding factors "likely to have the strongest effects" on outcomes for students (U. S. Department of Education, 2013).

 University of Arkansas graduates are prepared to become 1) knowledgeable, 2) skillful, 3) supportive, and 4) professional scholar-practitioners in diverse educational settings who can balance the needs and aspirations of each learner with the expectations of an increasingly complex and technological society.
 Scholar-practitioners are teachers, administrators, counselors, and other school professionals who value theory and research, understand that theory and practice are complementary and mutually reinforcing, and are committed to the enhancement of teaching, learning, and professional practice.

 The overarching goal of the EPP is to offer effective, academically-rigorous preparatory programs for future educators as scholar-practitioners who advocate for the learning of all children.
 Professional educators are prepared for teaching, administration, counseling, and other school professions.
 The scholar-practitioner reflects a professional who is knowledgeable about subject matter and pedagogy; skillful in teaching and managing classrooms and schools; caring and supportive of students, families, school staff and the community; and a professional who continues to learn and who embodies ethical behavior.